occasional-git/Loadingbot/Pranayama.md

 | **Bhramari** (Bee Breath)                     | Relieves stress, reduces anxiety, induces a meditative state. | 1.
 Sit in a quiet place.<br>2.
 Close eyes and ears with thumbs.<br>3.
 Inhale deeply.<br>4.
 Exhale slowly, making a humming sound.<br>5.
 Focus on vibrations and repeat for 5-10 minutes.                                   |
 | **Surya Bhedana** (Right Nostril Breathing)   | Increases energy, stimulates the nervous system, enhances alertness. | 1.
 Sit comfortably with a straight spine.<br>2.
 Close the left nostril with your ring finger.<br>3.
 Inhale deeply through the right nostril.<br>4.
 Close right nostril, open left, and exhale.<br>5.
 Repeat for 5-10 minutes. |
 | **Chandra Bhedana** (Left Nostril Breathing)  | Induces relaxation, reduces stress, cools the body.  | 1.
 Sit comfortably with a straight back.<br>2.
 Close the right nostril with your thumb.<br>3.
 Inhale deeply through the left nostril.<br>4.
 Close left nostril, open right, and exhale.<br>5.
 Repeat for 5-10 minutes.    |

-This format places the benefits first, allowing for a quick understanding of the advantages before diving into the procedures.